russell/cl-git/doc/references.rst

       "refs/tags/my-working-version")

 Because the repository is a libgit2 construct, it needs to be freed.
-We can do this explicitly with the the generic git-free function like this..
+We can do this explicitly with the generic git-free function like this..

 .. code-block:: common-lisp